List of Boston Colleges and Universities with Masters Programs

 Boston is home to over 40 colleges and universities offering graduate-level education.
 Compare four of the schools in this historic city to determine which one might be right for you.

 School Ranking Overview

 In Boston, Massachusetts, there is no shortage of school options for students wanting to earn a master's degree.
-Several colleges and universities -- mainly private, not-for-profit institutions -- offer graduate degree and certificate programs in the area.
+Many colleges and universities - mainly private, not-for-profit institutions - offer graduate degree and certificate programs in the area.
 To help students find the school that fits their educational needs, this article offers a comparison of four schools; the top three of these are ranked in the following categories:

 - Program Variety

 Students who are ready to enter graduate school typically know what field of study they're seeking a degree in; however, they may still want to know that plenty of program options, including specializations within a subject, are available to pursue.
 The three schools below have the most program variety of the four compared.